lidenghui92/DSGC-DSFC/GeneCatalog/README.md

 **Downloading Rawdata**

 The metagenomic sequencing datasets were downloaded from the NCBI, NODE, and CNGB with the following commands.
-Accession numbers of runs of each sample used in this study can be found in Extended Data Table 1 of the paper.
+Accession numbers of runs of each sample used in this study can be found in Table S1 of the paper.
 ```bash
 #NCBI (example ID: SRR7042067) :
 fasterq-dump -p -t /scratch/$USER -O /data/$USER/sra SRR7042067